ComplexArts/SensorBoardPython/README.md

 Two demos are provided:

 1. [accelerometer.py](https://github.com/ComplexArts/SensorBoardPython/tree/master/accelerometer.py)
-   Initializes the BNO085 and prints accelerometer readings over serial while blinking the user LEDs.
+   Initializes the BNO085 and prints accelerometer readings over serial while blinking one of the user LEDs.

 2. [orientation.py](https://github.com/ComplexArts/SensorBoardPython/tree/master/orientation.py)
-   Initializes the BNO085 and prints orientation readings over serial while blinking the user LEDs.
+   Initializes the BNO085 and prints orientation readings over serial while blinking one of the user LEDs.

 The easiest way to install these programs on a board running the micropython firmware is by using a tool such as